Buttermilk Pecan Coffee Cake

 - 1 cup chopped pecans

-- In another bowl, whisk the eggs, buttermilk, and sour cream together.
+- In another bowl, whisk the eggs and buttermilk together.
 Pour the wet mixture into the large bowl of dry mix and stir until just combined.
-Pour the batter into the prepared dish.
+Spread the batter into the prepared dish.

 - Take the reserved dry mix and add the pecans and butter.
 Use your fingers (or two forks) to blend the butter into the mix and create a crumbly texture.
 Sprinkle it evenly over the batter.